Combinatorics of Double Grothendieck Polynomials: Introduction

 Grothendieck polynomials \cite{LS82},\cite {LS83}, are a non-homogeneous generalization of Schubert polynomials, the latter a family of polynomials indexed by permutations which are studied among other things in relation to the combinatorics of Coxeter groups.
 In particular, the lowest degree term of a Grothendieck polynomial is a Schubert polynomial.
 Combinatorially, Grothendieck polynomials replace the notion of the symmetric group with that of the $0$-Hecke monoid \cite{BKSTY08}.
 Double Schubert polynomials are considered in \cite{LS82a} to generalize Schubert polynomials by extending them to two sets of variables in such a way that setting the second variable set to zero returns a regular Schubert polynomial.
 In turn, double Grothendieck polynomials generalize Grothendieck polynomials by extending them to two sets of variables in such a way that setting the second variable set to zero returns a regular Grothendieck polynomial.

 Double Grothendieck polynomials themselves are generally not symmetric in either set of variables.
-However, there exists a way to derive a (doubly) symmetric function from a double Grothendieck polynomial through a process of letting the number of variables go to infinity and then setting all but finitely many of them to zero.
-The limit is stable, meaning that once the number of variables is high enough the result of the process is the same for all higher numbers of variables.
-In fact, what this number is, is not difficult to specify, so to define these so-called stable double Grothendieck polynomials requires no real appeal to any notion of the infinite.
+However, there exists a way to derive a (doubly) symmetric function from a double Grothendieck polynomial through a process of taking a stable limit.
+These limits are known as the stable double Grothendieck polynomials.

-An important special class of stable double Grothendieck polynomials is that which is composed of the polynomials indexed by Grassmannian permutations.
-In fact, all stable double Grothendieck polynomials expand in terms of these so-called symmetric double Grothendieck polynomials.
-(The relation between these polynomials and factorial Grothendieck polynomials is given in \cite{McNamara06}).
-Moreover, they are Schur positive (\cite{Lenart00}) and have a very nice combinatorial interpretation in terms of set valued tableaux \cite{Buch02}.
-We also mention there exist weak versions of the double stable and double symmetric Grothendieck polynomials.
-In particular the weak symmetric Grothendieck polynomials have a combinatorial interpretation in terms of multiset valued tableaux (\cite{LaPy07}).
+Stable double Grothendieck polynomials expand in terms of another class of polynomials called the balanced double Grothendieck polynomials.
+These polynomials are doubly Schur positive (Lenart (\cite{Lenart00}) proves symmetric (single) Grothendieck polynomials are Schur positive it follows from Fomin-Kirillov (\cite{FK94}) that balanced double Grothendieck polynomials can be written as a sum of products of the former) and have nice combinatorial interpretations in terms of set valued tableaux \cite{Buch02}, \cite{McNamara06}.
+We also mention there exist weak versions of the stable (double) and symmetric (double) Grothendieck polynomials.
+In particular the weak symmetric Grothendieck polynomials have a combinatorial interpretation in terms of multiset valued tableaux \cite{LaPy07}.